-Corporate Governance is one of the buzz words in the business arena now particularly due to the increased desire for protection of the share holders and other investors.
+Corporate Governance is one of the buzzwords in the business arena now particularly due to the increased desire for the protection of the shareholders and other investors.
 Businesses are also under the increased need to disclose information particularly if they are listed and their shares are traded in the stock markets.
 These requirements exist across the globe, although different in their scope.

-In terms of securities, the main issues relate with Insider Trading Provisions, Initial public offerings, Follow-on primary and secondary equity offerings and issuance of other securities.
+In terms of securities, the main issues related to Insider Trading Provisions, Initial public offerings, Follow-on primary, and secondary equity offerings, and issuance of other securities.
 Special offerings by companies such as Convertible Debt and Hybrid Offerings also are covered under these provisions.

-Empire covers all issues of Corporate Governance and Security Laws with an aim to provide complete solutions for all possible issues.
+Empire covers all issues of Corporate Governance and Security Laws intending to provide complete solutions for all possible issues.